-- Hygiene Waste that can be collected via your normal rubbish collections.
-As it is non-infectious it can be placed in your black bin.
+- Hygiene Waste - this can be collected via your normal rubbish collections.
+As it is non-infectious, it can be placed in your black bin.

-- Clinical Waste that needs to be collected and disposed of separately via our clinical collection service.
+- Clinical Waste - this needs to be collected and disposed of separately via our clinical collection service.
 This is waste which poses a threat of infection to humans.
 The term also includes items such as surgical waste, used syringes, drugs or other pharmaceutical products.

-Some types of healthcare-related waste are suitable for disposal in your black bin.
-This waste can have an offensive odour or appearance but is not infectious.
-We recommend this waste is bagged and tied to reduce the chance of leakages.
+Some types of healthcare related waste are suitable for disposal in your black bin.
+This waste can carry an offensive odour as well as appearance but is not infectious.
+We recommend this waste bagged and tied to reduce the chance of leakages.

 Examples may include: